ugaly/green-ticketing/README.md

 - **Admin flow** to manage/assign/resolve tickets
 - **External integration endpoint** to ingest tickets from another system (API key protected)

-This is intentionally **time-boxed for interview evaluation** (clean foundation, not production auth).
+This is a small but complete prototype with a **clean foundation**, not a production-ready system.

 ---